GDJ2001/Visual_C_Redistributable-Runtimes_All-in-One/Readme.txt

 # Visual C++ Redistributable Runtimes — All-in-One Installer

-This repository contains a batch installer that runs Microsoft Visual C++ Redistributable packages (x86 and x64) silently or passively.
+This repository contains a batch installer that runs Microsoft Visual C++ Redistributable packages (x86 and x64) passively.
 It is intended to be run from a local folder that contains the redistributable EXE files.

 Author GitHub account
 - GitHub username embedded in the installer: GDJ2001